matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 the response will be as if the request was unauthenticated with the addition of any other keys as defined by the login type.

-If the client has completed all stages of a flow, the home server performs the API call and returns the result as normal.
+If the client has completed all stages of a flow, the homeserver performs the API call and returns the result as normal.

 Some authentication types may be completed by means other than through the